lm-sys/lm-sys.github.io/blog/2024-08-28-style-control.md

 **Check out the results below!** Style indeed has a strong effect on models’ performance in the leaderboard.
 This makes sense—from the perspective of human preference, it’s not just what you say, but how you say it.
 But now, we have a way of _separating_ the effect of writing style from the content, so you can see both effects individually.

-When adjusting for length and style, we found noticeable shifts in the ranking.
+When controlling for length and style, we found noticeable shifts in the ranking.
 GPT-4o-mini and Grok-2-mini drop below most frontier models, and Claude 3.5 Sonnet, Opus, and Llama-3.1-405B rise substantially.
 In the Hard Prompt subset, we observe Claude 3.5 Sonnet jumping to joint #1 with chatgpt-4o-latest, and Llama improved significantly.
 We are looking forward to seeing what the community does with this new tool for disaggregating style and substance.

 ## Overall ranking + Style Control